asafkorem/Kaizen/README.md

 brew install asafkorem/kaizen/code-kaizen
 ```

+### Project Requirements

+- Kaizen works only with node.js projects that use Git for version control.

 ### Running Kaizen

 To run Kaizen, simply provide the path to your repository and the path to the directory where you want to store the artifacts.